fsamad921/cs313413f25p2/README.txt

 	TODO also try with a LinkedList - does it make any difference?

-    For TestIterator.java, the setup() method, both ArrayList and LinkedList implement the List interface, so the test results are the same.
+    Both ArrayList and LinkedList implement the List interface, so the test results are the same.
 The difference is in performance: ArrayList is faster for access by index, while LinkedList is better for insertions and removals in the middle.
 For these small tests, there is no major difference.

 TestList.java